-Drive a reasonable car – Last I checked my Honda Civic gets me from point A to point B just as well as any luxury car.
-More than likely it’s more reliable too.
+Drive a reasonable car – Last I checked, my Honda Civic gets me from point A to point B just as well as any luxury car.
+More than likely, it’s more reliable too.
 Not only am I saving on the initial cost, but the overall maintenance.
 All a luxury car is good for is throwing money out the window.

 Buy a used car- While we’re talking about cars, don’t buy new anyone.
 Used cars still have a stigma around them that’s unnecessary.
-Certified Pre-Owned as they are now called are just as good as new cars and a fraction of the price.
+Certified Pre-Owned, as they are now called, are just as good as new cars and a fraction of the price.

 No unlimited data plan – Along the same lines, do you really need the unlimited data plan?
 I bet you’re mostly using so much data “to get your money” worth.
 Try putting down your phone and talking to people again.
 You can greatly reduce your phone bill this way.

 Staycation – Vacations are becoming increasingly expensive and also a form of showing your status recently.
 Don’t fall into that trap.
-Take a reasonable vacation or better yet, save tons of money with a Staycation.
+Take a reasonable vacation, or better yet, save tons of money with a Staycation.

-Travel during off-season – If you insist on travel to the latest hotspot, try going during its “off-season”.
+Travel during the off-season – If you insist on traveling to the latest hotspot, try going during its “off-season”.
 It might not have all the hustle and bustle, but is that a bad thing?
 Being able to experience places without big crowds and at a much cheaper rate sounds good to me.

 No expensive gym – You don’t need an expensive gym either.
-More than likely you’re paying for services you don’t use.
+More than likely, you’re paying for services you don’t use.
 Find a more reasonable gym or work out at home.

 You don’t need more clothes – Take a look at your closet, if there is anything you haven’t worn in over a year, you have too many clothes.
 Stop buying more.

-Hand me downs – There is nothing wrong with hand me downs.
+Hand-me-downs – There is nothing wrong with hand-me-downs.
 Be thankful that someone is willing to give you their stuff for free.

 Invite friends over instead of going out – Instead of going out to a restaurant or bar, invite your friends over to show off your new cooking skills.
 You won’t be bothered by the crowds around you, won’t have to wait for your server, and can have a better time at home.